Last updated: July 30, 2022

 Meet with your guide this evening in Inuvik for a gear check and pre-trip meeting.
 Location TBD.

-Head to the Inuvik airport and begin our journey north of North America.
-We will charter a twin otter airplane, and after flying north of the Mackenzie River Delta and beyond the Tuktoyuktuk Peninsula we cross the partially frozen Amundsen Gulf before landing on the south end of Banks Island in Sachs Harbor (Population 120) to refuel.
+Head to the Inuvik airport and hope to begin our journey north of North America.
+We will charter a twin otter airplane, and weather permitting, after flying north of the Mackenzie River Delta and beyond the Tuktoyuktuk Peninsula we cross the partially frozen Amundsen Gulf before landing on the south end of Banks Island in Sachs Harbor (Population 120) to refuel.
 We can take a quick walk before flying the final 150 miles to the headwaters of the Thomsen.
 Once we unload and the plane departs the only sound will be the wind and bird song!

 We won’t have lost track of time quite yet and the midnight sun won’t have altered our rhythms too much so we will keep a relatively normal schedule and hike during the day, assemble the Ally Pack folding canoes in the evening and sleep during the sunlit “night”.

 June 23 - 27 (July 6 - 10)

 Paddle and hike in turn.
 The weather and wildlife will dictate our schedule.
 The upper section of the river is punctuated by several nice bluffs and a few shallow sandy sections where we may need to line the canoes or nudge them over the sandbars.
 Several tributary streams join the Thomsen and we will encounter the first cultural sites of the trip.
 Place names like Muskox River and Char Lake hint at some of the wildlife we may encounter.

 June 28 - July 2 (July 11 - 15)